jpshanno/ingestr/CONTRIBUTING.md

 Contributors should follow our [code style and practices guide](https://github.com/jpshanno/ingestr/wiki/Coding-Practices) and new ingest functions should use our [ingest function template](https://github.com/jpshanno/ingestr/wiki/Example-Ingest-Script).
 Suggested changes to the style guide should be discussed with the owners of the repository.

+Please note we have a code of conduct; please follow it in all your interactions with the project.

+## Unit Tests

 Code should have unit test coverage.
 When adding code for a sensor, for example, unit tests for that sensor's parsing code and at least one representative dataset should be included in the inst/example_data folder.

-Please note we have a code of conduct; please follow it in all your interactions with the project.
+When writing unit tests for ingest functions, consider testing for these items in the resulting data frame.

+* Are expected columns present?
+* Are columns of the expected data type?
+* Is the expected number of rows present?
+* Was a given data value from the data file read into the correct row and column in the data frame?
+* Was an additional data frame containing header information from the data file created?

+You can also test that errors are thrown when headers are missing in data files, the data file does not appear to be in the correct format, etc.

+## When Making Commits

+If your commits will include R scripts, please run `devtools::check` to check for common problems, run unit tests, and build Rd files.
+There should be no errors, warnings, or notes in the R CMD check results.

+README.md is created from README.Rmd.
+To make edits to the readme, first edit README.Rmd and then knit that into README.md.
+For example, with README.Rmd open in RStudio, click the drop down arrow next to **Knit** and click **Knit to github_document**.
+You can ignore the pandoc error at the end of the output in the R Markdown window.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a